RETRO FASHION STYLE (1980 - 2000)

 Neon Colours : Bold, neon colours, colour block style

 Go Disco / Sequins : Disco fashion was defined by glamour, eccentricity, and decadence.
 Glam Sequins and tight-fitting clothing, wrap-around skirts, leotards, tube tops, jumpsuits and dancewear-inspired dresses made of form-fitting fabrics like spandex, heavy fur coats etc.

 Acid Washed Denim : Slim-fitting or high-waisted mom jeans, jackets, denim skirts, shirts and shorts

-Puffed sleeves : Puff sleeves are classic on dresses, blouses and jackets giving the look a 90s inspired spin
+Puffed sleeves : Puff sleeves are classic on dresses, blouses and jackets looking a 90s inspired spin

 Overalls / Dungarees / Jumpsuits / Pinafores : Casual cotton overalls, jumpsuits, jumper dresses

-Double Denim : The trend of pairing denim jackets with high-waisted jeans continue until the end of the 80s
+Double Denim : The trend of pairing denim jackets with high-waisted jeans continues until the end of the 80s

 Stirrups : Stirrup pants borrow the concept by having a strap of material at the end of the foot to hold the pants in place

 Harem Pants : Long, baggy, with a very low drop-crotch and fitted at the ankle, harem pants were also known as the MC Hammer pants

 Mock Necks: Mock neck, crew neck and turtleneck tops